platformsh/platformsh-docs/docs/src/administration/users.md

 highlight=false
 ---

-1. Go to your console and select the project where you want to add a new user.
+1. In the console, select the project where you want to add a new user.
 2. Under **Settings**, click **Access**.
-1. Click **+ Add**
+3. Click **+ Add**
-1. Add the user's details and choose their permissions.
+4. Add the user's details and choose their permissions.
-4. Click **Save**.
+5. Click **Save**.

-5. After you add a user from a project or an environment type, you must trigger a redeploy to propagate SSH access changes to each environment.
-You can redeploy by clicking **Redeploy** in the console.
+{{< note theme="warning">}}

+If you are an organization owner, or an organization user with [manage plan](/administration/organizations.md#organization-permissions) or [manage users](/administration/organizations.md#organization-permissions) permissions wanting to add a user to a project or an environment, the user has to create an account before they can contribute to the project.

+{{< /note >}}

 <--->
 ---
 title=Using the CLI